davidmerfield/Blot/app/clients/git/readme.txt

 To do
 -----
+* Thoroughly document:
+  - write
+  - read
+  - sync
+* Tidy up tests and reduce size and runtime
 * Add documentation and an explanation for how to mirror blot blog repo on Github or Gitlab: https://mail.google.com/mail/u/1/#inbox/1658e28be94479af
 * This client should acquire a lock on the blog's folder before doing stuff to it more generally, especially during initialization etc...
 * what happens if user changes their handle? will pushing break?
-  - i want them to be able to keep using their old one *until* someone else claims it, then I want 401 unauthorized, please reauthenticate with new username... but the remote path will be wrong?
+  - I want them to be able to keep using their old one *until* someone else claims it, then I want 401 unauthorized, please reauthenticate with new username... but the remote path will be wrong?
 * Rate limit authentication route?

 Pitfalls